galaxyproject/training-material/topics/computational-chemistry/tutorials/covid19-docking/tutorial.md

 # Get data

-We require four datasets for the simulation and analysis:
+We require three datasets for the simulation and analysis:
 1. A list of 100 ligand candidates.
 These are the molecules which will be docking into the protein binding site.
 2. A PDB file of the receptor MPro protein (without ligand or solvent).
 3. A list of fragment hits (17 in total) in SDF format.
-4. A 'Frankenstein ligand', which combines the features of all the fragment hits.
-This will be used to construct a model of the active site for docking.

 > ### {% icon details %} Differences with the original study
 >